aleksandrak671/aleksandrak671/README.md

 ## Hii, I'm Aleksandra!
 Welcome to my GitHub!
-I'm an ambitious student passionate about machine learning, data science and data engineering.
+I'm a student passionate about machine learning, data science and data engineering.
 I’m studying part-time at AGH University of Science and Technology in Kraków and Warsaw University of Technology.
 Here I share my projects and my journey in programming and new technologies.

 ---